-This afternoon library book club meets the second Monday of each month.
+This afternoon library book club meets the second Monday of each month at 1:00pm.
 For more information contact Andrea at 403-826-9069.

 Starting your own book club?
 The Okotoks Public Library has meeting rooms available to rent if you're interested in holding your book club meetings at the library.
 Contact Kelly at the Library for more information at 403-938-2220.

 Online Book Club Resources: